 Overtraining on a treadmill can occur if a person does excessively long sessions or pushes themself too hard to reach a faster speed.
 It can also be the result of failing to rest adequately between sessions, for example by training every day.
 Over-exertion can lead to a variety of short- and long-term problems.

-Can you use a treadmill on a rest day?
+How long should you use a treadmill for on active rest days?

 On active rest days, you could walk for 45 mins – an hour.
 The pace should be fast enough that you feel warm but not so fast that you are out of breath.